tess-snyk/snyk-azure-workshop/README.md

 IDE integrations use Snyk’s fast analysis and response, allowing you to spot an issue, understand and learn more about it, and fix it, as you write the code before you check it in.
 So you can find possible security flaws in your code as you write it, on a line-by-line basis.
 This helps to prevent seucrity technical debt from entering the value stream and saves developer time re-working code once it is in a later stage.

 * You will need a local copy of the code from your **snyk-azure-project** repo.
-If you completed the optional Lab 1 Step 5 you already have a copy locally.
+You should have this available from Lab 1 Step 3.
 Otherwise, you can download a copy in a zip file as below:

 ![alt tag](https://i.ibb.co/BTQzfCs/ADO-Download-Repo.png)